radanalyticsio/oshinko-s2i/README.md

     $ LOCAL_IMAGE=myimage make -f Makefile.pyspark

-## Modifying dependencies in the image.*.yaml files
+## Modifying dependencies in the image yaml files

 The concreate tool generates the image context directories based on the content of the image.*.yaml files.